-The land so acquired was named The Old Deer Park was designed for the King by Capability Brown - one of England's greatest landscape architects.
+The land so acquired was named The Old Deer Park with the landscape designed for the King by Capability Brown - one of England's greatest landscape architects.
 The parkland offered extensive views of the River Thames and strollers along the towpath on the Park's northern perimeter had views of the Norman Church at Isleworth and the impressive building of Syon House - owned by the Dukes of Northumberland.

-King George III, ever fascinated with the science of his time, conceived of the idea of constructing an observatory within his park with a view generally to observing the heavens but in particular the passage of the Planet Venus across the face of the Sun – the sequences of transits that repeat every 100 years or so - which at that time would permit astrologists to calculate with greater accuracy the size of the solar system and provide an estimate of the distance between the Earth and the Sun.
+King George III, ever fascinated with the science of his time, conceived of the idea of constructing an observatory within his park with a view generally to observing the heavens but in particular the passage of the Planet Venus across the face of the Sun – the sequences of transits that is repeated every 105 and 121 years - which at that time would permit astrologists to calculate with greater accuracy the size of the solar system and provide an estimate of the distance between the Earth and the Sun.
 For the same purpose, Captain Cook was dispatched to the South Seas – a voyage that ended with the acquisition of New Zealand and Australia for the English Crown.
 Others in Europe were similarly engaged in observing and recording this rare astrological event.

-Construction of the Observatory commenced in 1767 and took approximately 15 months to complete.
 The architect chosen by King George for the task was Sir William Chambers.
 Chambers was popular with the King and was the most famous architect of his time.
 One of his most important commissions was the construction of Somerset House in 1776.
 He was a great admirer of the Italian architect Andrea Palladio whose style Chambers mostly slavishly followed and has also done to great effect here.
 The construction of the Observatory was completed in 1769 in time for the King to view the Passage.
 The Cupola housing the telescope is the oldest of its type in the World.

-The Observatory had a central block of two principal storeys, with canted central bays at full height on both north and south sides, containing pairs of connected octagonal rooms, with single-storey wings at east and west, all over a raised basement floor (which had high windows above ground level) and surmounted by the telescope cupola.
+The Observatory has a central block of two principal storeys, with canted central bays at full height on both north and south sides, containing pairs of connected octagonal rooms, with single-storey wings at east and west, all over a raised basement floor (which had high windows above ground level) and surmounted by the telescope cupola.
 The whole building was stuccoed over brick.
 The main entrance was on the north side, with a double flight of steps.
 A complimentary double flight of steps has now been constructed on the south side.
-The building was placed over three rings of vaults and now stands within the Thames flood plain.
+The building was placed over three rings of vaults to raise it above the Thames flood plain.

-Both King George 111 and Queen Charlotte had a keen interest in botany.
-The King gave Chambers free rein to design the garden around his royal palace known as the White House.
 Chamber's interests extended beyond architecture and he was regarded by his contemporaries as one of the most knowledgeable individuals of his time on Chinese design.
-He had made the arduous sea voyage to Canton not once but twice.
+He made the arduous sea voyage to Canton not once but twice.
 Chambers' style of landscape followed the more formal Italian style of the time and thus differed markedly from the open parkland favoured by Capability Brown.
 This gave rise to some friction between the two.
-Chambers designed for the King and Queen the famous Kew Pagoda along with some other exotic buildings.
+Chambers designed for the King and Queen the famous Kew Pagoda.

 The King maintained a collection of clocks and watches.
 Among these was a very accurate clock made by Benjamin Vulliamy, ‘Clockmaker to the Crown’, which was used to provide a standard time to important government buildings in London.
 This task was later transferred to Greenwich Observatory but not before three obelisks had been erected in the Old Deer Park in June 1778 to assist in the exact alignment of instruments in the Observatory.
 The northern one and the western one of the southern pair are on the true north-south meridian line passing through the west room of the Observatory which housed a tracking telescope.
 The southern obelisk is due south from the east room that at the time housed its great mural quadrant.

-The Observatory passed from Royal Hands in 1840 when it was taken over by the British Association for the advancement of Science.
+The Observatory passed from royal hands in 1840 when it was taken over by the British Association for the advancement of Science.
 As long as the Observatory remained part of the King's own personal estate, it had no external boundaries.
-However, in 1893, additional land was leased to the Observatory for its “protection” following the grant of a lease to the Mid-Surrey Golf Course and was sub-let by the Observatory to the Golf Club “for the pasturing of horses”.
+However, in 1893, additional land was leased to the Observatory for its “protection” following the grant of a lease to the Royal Mid-Surrey Golf Course.
+This in turn was sub-let to the Golf Club “for the pasturing of horses”.
 A wooden boundary perimeter fence was constructed.
 From 1910 to 1980, the Observatory was the home of the Meteorological Office.
 Instruments were sent from all over the country to be tested and from 1878 were branded with the coveted “KO” stamp.

 The Observatory emerged unscathed from both World Wars although a bomb fell from a Zeppelin not far from the NE corner of the building during the World War I and another fell close to the SW corner during the blitz of World War II.
 During that war, balloons were daily dispatched from the white "magnetic" huts on the property to check the winds in the upper stratosphere before the bombers were sent on missions to Germany.
 These “magnetic” huts were constructed in 1854 and 1912 respectively, contain no metallic nails and were used for scientific experiments.
-They will be moved to the SW corner of the property.
+They were recently moved to the SW corner of the property.

-One head of the Observatory was a 28 year old Group Captain J. M. Stagg who was described by General Eisenhower as a “dour but canny Scot” and upon whose advice the General took his fateful decision on 5th June 1944 that the then prevailing bad weather was to change for the better and thus directly led to the order to launch D-Day on 6th June 1944.
+One head of the Meteorological Office was a 28 year old Group Captain J. M. Stagg who was described by General Eisenhower as a “dour but canny Scot” and upon whose advice the General took his fateful decision on 5th June 1944 that the then prevailing bad weather was to change for the better and that the the order could be given to launch D-Day the following day.

 The Observatory was eventually handed back to the Crown Estate Commissioners in 1981 and reverted to its name of the King's Observatory.
 It was leased as a commercial office building to a firm of local contractors who added additional ancillary brick buildings to the property.
 The lease was acquired by Hill Samuel Bank in 1986 and then the current leaseholder Kew Holdings Limited in 1989.
-The tenant of the building for 25 years to March, 2011 was Autoglas (now Belron) who used the building as their head office in the United Kingdom.
+The tenant of the building for 25 years to March, 2011 was Autoglass who used the building as their head office.
 Permission to change the use of the building from commercial to residential was granted in 2014.

 Kew Holdings has from the start recognized the significance of its site to its neighbour the Royal Mid-Surrey Golf Club and has worked closely with members and staff of the Club.
-It believes in this regars that it has created a significant area of interest and attraction for the Royal Mid-Surrey Golf Club members.
+It believes in this regard that it has created a significant area of interest and attraction for the Club's members.